ageddesi/Mocked-API/README.md

 ```bash
 npm run serve
 ```
-This will show you were the application is running
+This will show you where the application is running
 ```
 Mock API is running on port 3000.
 ```